andrewacashner/hearingfaithms/chapters/chapter-3.md

 In this tradition, the Christ-child is *Verbum infans*---the "unspeaking Word," who does not need to speak because he himself *is* the Word.
-This villancico's conceit treats both the Word and the child in musical terms, so that Christ as the incarnate Word is a musical composition; and so that the child is depicted not as speaking but, through his cries, as singing---making Christ both singer and song.
+This villancico's conceit treats both the Word and the child in musical terms, so that Christ as the incarnate Word is a musical composition.
+The child, then is depicted not as speaking but, through his cries, as singing---making Christ both singer and song.

-As the poem continues, it presents Christ as the theological fulfillment of the prophecies made to and through David, especially the psalms.
+Through this musical metaphor, the poem uses a puzzling series of music terms that are also Biblical allusions to present Christ as the theological fulfillment of the prophecies made to and through David, especially the psalms.
 In musical terms, Christ's life "is putting notes to his lyrics" (ll.
 8--9), and thus his life is recounted cryptically with the technical vocabulary for describing a musical composition or performance.
-Theologically, God had promised to David an heir to sit on his throne forever and deliver his people (2 Sam.
-7), and through Isaiah the prophet he renewed this promise by saying that a child would be born "upon whose shoulder" would rest the "key" of divine, eternal authority (Is 22:22).
+Theologically, God had promised to David an heir to sit on his throne forever and deliver his people (2 Sm 7), and through Isaiah the prophet he renewed this promise by saying that a child would be born "upon whose shoulder" would rest the "key" of divine, eternal authority (Is 22:22).
 As Biblical interpreters of the time all agreed, the complete fulfillment of